-Two of the biggest names in tech were recently in news for something they both weren’t happy about.
-Apple figured out that most of the chargers and lightning cables being sold on amazon as genuine Apple accessories were in fact counterfeit products.
+Could Apple have Identified Counterfeit Products by Web Crawling Amazon?
+Well, two of the biggest names in tech were recently in news for something they both weren’t happy about.
+Apple figured out that most of the chargers and lightning cables being sold on Amazon as genuine Apple accessories were in fact counterfeit products.
 The irony is that these products were directly being sold by Amazon which leaves no reason for the consumers to question their genuineness.
 If you haven’t been keeping up with the news, here’s some backstory.

 The story so far